PHJ No 4 (36) 2022 — Table of contents

-Petersburg Historical Journal No 4 (36) 2022
+Contents of the issue of Petersburg Historical Journal No 4 (36) 2022

-Home page » Issues of the magazine » 2022 » Petersburg Historical Journal No 4 (36) 2022
+Contents of the issue of Petersburg Historical Journal No 4 (36) 2022

 On April 21, 2022, Mikhail Borisovich Sverdlov, an outstanding historian, source specialist, archaeographer and historiographer, died.
 The scientist’s entire scientific life was connected with the St. Petersburg Institute of History of the Russian Academy of Sciences, where he went a long way from graduate student to chief researcher.
 Mikhail Borisovich was not only Russia’s leading specialist in history, Ancient Rus` and Russian historiography, but also the author of manuals on the history, theory and practice of studying the history of Russia of the 6th–13th centuries.